4 survey takeaways that retailers need to know this holiday season

 Turn on nearly any holiday movie and you’re likely to see a scene where a harried person races from store to store doing last-minute shopping.
 Whether it's gifts, groceries, or party favors, a stress-inducing race against the clock to get that last item on the list seems to be a staple of the holiday shopping experience.

 But by anticipating customer needs and providing an excellent digital experience, online retailers can remove the characteristic stress and frustration from the holiday shopping process.
 And as more and more people conduct their shopping online, offering a seamless buying experience is increasingly important.

-Nearly 85% of consumers say that a great digital experience is as or more important than a great in-store experience.
+In fact, nearly 85% of consumers say that a great digital experience is as or more important than a great in-store experience.
 Plus, 44% of shoppers say they don’t even care what site they buy from, “as long as it works.”